James Poovey: Legal status and education

-In 1780, the Pennsylvania legislature ratified "An Act for the Gradual Abolition of Slavery", which effectively abolished the importation of future enslaved people to Pennsylvania, and granted children born into slavery after its enactment freedom at age 28.
+In 1780, the Pennsylvania legislature ratified "An Act for the Gradual Abolition of Slavery", which effectively abolished the importation of future slaves to Pennsylvania, and granted children born into slavery after its enactment freedom at age 28.
 James Poovey, born roughly 11 years before the institution of this law, was excluded from claiming freedom under the act.
 According to Child, the fact that other men a few years younger than Poovey were eligible for their freedom, while he remained in bondage, was a "source of uneasiness" for him.

-Poovey was enslaved by Coates, a blacksmith in the Southwark District of Philadelphia, and had learned the trade, making him "very valuable".
+Poovey was owned by Coates, a blacksmith in the Southwark District of Philadelphia, and had learned the trade, making him "very valuable".
 During winter evenings, Poovey attended the Young Men's Society for the Free Instruction of Colored People, where he first became acquainted with Isaac Hopper, a Quaker and member of the Acting Committee of the Pennsylvania Abolition Society, who taught him to read.